Chest x-ray abnormalities

 Diagnosis

-• CT showed a lung cancer occluding the central airways with collapse of the right middle and lower lobes
+• Lung cancer occluding the central airways with collapse of the right middle and lower lobes – confirmed by CT and bronchoscopy

 Lung hyperexpansion